WordPress/performance/plugins/dominant-color-images/readme.txt

 This plugin determines and stores the dominant color for newly uploaded images in the media library within WordPress and then uses it to create a placeholder background of that color in the frontend, visible until the image is loaded.

+_This plugin was formerly known as Dominant Color Images._

 == Installation ==

 = Installation from within WordPress =